rli99/hackadoll-bot1/README.md

   --------------------------- | -------------------------------------
   -h, --help                  | Show this help message and exit.
   --token TOKEN               | Token for the discord app bot user.
-  --firebase_db DB_URL        | URL of the Firebase Realtime Database.
+  --firebase_db DB_URL        | URL for the Firebase Realtime Database.